Ritabrata-Chakraborty/Portfolio/content/publication/uav-orchard-2025/index.md

 slides: ""
 ---

-This research presents a monocular vision-based UAV navigation system for autonomous treeline following in structured orchards.
-The approach uses instance segmentation to identify individual treelines and employs curve-fitting algorithms to generate navigation trajectories.
-The system calculates yaw and roll corrections based on the fitted line's offset and slope relative to the image center, while maintaining constant pitch.
-This method enhances UAV stability and precision under mild wind disturbances, advancing agricultural automation.
+This research presents a monocular vision-based UAV system for autonomous treeline following in orchards.
+Using instance segmentation and curve-fitting algorithms, the system calculates yaw and roll corrections from the fitted line's offset and slope, maintaining stability under wind disturbances.